junxit/us-congress-bills-115/derived/amendments.md

 > should be relied on; read `bill.md` beside it, and the US Code for the
 > text being amended.

-5 amendatory instructions.
-3 executed, 2 stated and not applied.
+1 amendatory instruction.
+1 executed, 0 stated and not applied.

 An instruction is executed here only when the bill states **both** the text removed and the text inserted, so the result follows from this